The following policies apply to all applications to the Graduate School of Arts and Science (GSAS):

 - Enrolled students who are applying for admission to a different program.

-- If You Started or Submitted an Application Before the Spring, Summer or Fall 2017 Terms:
+- If You Started or Submitted an Application Before the Spring 2017 Term:

 It will be necessary for you to provide a complete new application, including all new documents.
-Prior materials are not available for a re-application (except for test scores in certain circumstances; if you sent the scores to school code 2596 and they were taken on or after October 15, 2012, for GRE and and October 15, 2015, for TOEFL or IELTS, then we still have them on record).
+Prior materials are not available for a re-application (except for test scores in certain circumstances; if you sent the scores to school code 2596 and they were taken on or after October 15, 2014, for GRE and October 15, 2017, for TOEFL or IELTS, then we still have them on record).

 - All Other Applicants: